Lifeguard

 Ever since the age of 16, I won't set foot in a public swimming pool?
 Wasn't it just a gross cesspool of child urine (and worse)?

-Asked by ericslash almost 10 years ago
+Asked by ericslash over 10 years ago

 Well that really depends on the facility.
 Most facilities I've been to do a very good job at keeping up sanitation standards.
 As long as the chemical and PH levels are kept in check, it's usually very safe.
 Now on the other hand, yes they can be disgusting and full of various bodily fluids, not necessarily all from children.
 Disgusting I know.
 Essentially, if it looks and smells clean, then it probably is.
 Emphasis on probably.
 Cleaning standards can range anywhere from straining any solid matter out to completely draining and re-filling.
 Really you just have to make the decision for yourself but 90 times out of 100, swimming pools are very clean.